- I. Introduction

 - Safety of the reporter and victim/survivor.

 If the reporter (or victim/survivor if different from the reporter) insists that their privacy be protected and that their name or other identifiable information not be disclosed to the accused, the Title IX Coordinator will advise the reporter and/or victim/survivor of the University’s limited ability to respond to the report.
 An accused has a right to know the name of the reporter (or victim/survivor if different from the reporter) and information regarding the nature of the allegations in order to defend against the report; thus the University may not be able to both investigate a report and maintain the confidentiality of the reporter (or victim/survivor if different from the reporter).
 If the request for confidentiality is granted, the University will not conduct a formal investigation.
 However, the University may take other steps to end the harassment, limit the effects of the alleged harassment or discrimination and prevent its recurrence.
-Under some circumstances, the Title IX coordinator and Title IX Coordinator may determine the University has an obligation to formally investigate a report, such as when there is a risk to the campus community.
+Under some circumstances, the Title IX Coordinator may determine the University has an obligation to formally investigate a report, such as when there is a risk to the campus community.
 The victim/survivor will be informed of the decision to formally investigate.

 If a report of a sexual misconduct or interpersonal violence indicates there is an immediate threat to the health or safety of persons on campus or that an on-going serious or continuing threat to the campus community exists, an Emergency Notification or a Safety Bulletin will be issued.
 The purpose of a Safety Bulletin is to enable persons to protect themselves, heighten safety awareness, and seek information that will lead to an arrest and conviction of the perpetrator.
 The Emergency Notification or Safety Bulletin will not include the victim’s/survivor’s name and other personally identifying information.